dynobase-icon

 However, please note that:

-• You can only configure encryption at rest only when you create a cluster.
+• You can only configure encryption at rest when you create a cluster.

 • You cannot disable encryption at rest once you've enabled it.